isomerpages/mccy-sgt/media-centre/featured-stories-and-initiatives/_posts/2021-06-02-post-appreciate-our-frontliners-and-one-another.md

 ### Thank our healthcare heroes at these social platforms:

-*	**@sghealthcareheroes** - Pen your thanks to our healthcare workers or share their posts and tag @sghealthcareheroes when you post your IG Stories!
+*	**@sghealthcareheroes** - Pen your thanks to our healthcare workers and tag @sghealthcareheroes when you post your IG Stories!

 *	**Youthopia SG** - [Join in](https://www.facebook.com/youthopiasg/){:target="_blank"} with a comment to show your appreciation to our healthcare frontliners.